Given (manga): Akihiko and Haruki

 Following the success of their first live performance, Given gains attention online.
 They enter an amateur music competition, but creative progress is slowed by unresolved feelings, Haruki harbors unspoken love for Akihiko, who remains entangled in a complicated relationship with his ex, Ugetsu Murata.
 As tensions rise, Akihiko moves out of the apartment he shares with Ugetsu and confronts Haruki, acknowledging the feelings between them.
 The encounter is emotionally charged, leading to an intimate but ambiguous shift in their relationship.

 Akihiko temporarily moves in with Haruki, and while they settle into a routine, their romantic tension remains unresolved.
 On the day of the qualifying concert, Akihiko breaks things off with Ugetsu.
 Though the band performs a new song written by Mafuyu, they fail to advance in the competition.
 Akihiko later moves out and begins focusing seriously on his music studies.
 Months later, after a violin competition, he confesses his feelings to Haruki, revealing that his efforts to grow were driven by a desire to be someone worthy of Haruki's love.
 The two officially begin dating.

 Hiragi and Shizusumi

 The death of Yuki Yoshida casts a long shadow over his former bandmates Hiragi Kashima and Shizusumi Yagi, both of whom carry lingering guilt and unresolved emotions.
-As members of the band Syh, they continue with plans for a major debut, but the sudden loss of their guitarist leads them to eventually temporarily bring in Ritsuka, as there previous temp stepped back to attend university.
+As members of the band Syh, they continue with plans for a major debut, but the sudden loss of their guitarist leads them to eventually temporarily bring in Ritsuka, as there previous temporary player stepped back to attend university.

 During this time, Hiragi struggles with guilt over Yuki's death and his role in it, while Shizusumi finds it difficult to articulate his own feelings.
 Their shared grief slowly brings them back together.
 As the emotional walls begin to break down, Hiragi confronts the feelings he's long kept buried and takes the first step toward a romantic relationship with Shizusumi.